 These programmes for children, young people and communities are especially important for the Festival Orchestra.
 Whether it’s classical melodies ringing around a small village, or the “Choose Your Instrument” programme in one of Budapest’s top schools, the children’s sparkling eyes and their mouths, wide-open in amazement, reinforce for us the beauty and importance of our work.

-The 2017/18 season will see us continue our renowned and popular youth programmes.
-We are strengthening relations with a growing number of partner schools in order to acquaint students with the multi-coloured world of instruments and music literature, as well as to the openness and creativity of the orchestra.
-Among the programmes on offer you’ll find ‘Choose your Instrument’, visits to open rehearsals and children’s operas.
+We give them joy and experiences - they give us love and openness.
+The mission of the Festival Orchestra is to share the joy of playing and listening to music with both younger and older children, whether they are from the capital or the countryside, well-off or disadvantaged, talented or less curious about music.
+The 2018-19 season will see us continue our renowned and popular youth programmes.
+We are strengthening ties with a growing number of partner schools in order to introduce students to the diverse world of instruments and music literature, as well as to the openness and creativity of the orchestra.
+Programmes on offer include “Choose Your Instrument” sessions and visits to open rehearsals.
 On certain occasions, school children can enjoy our regular concerts for just 1800 Forints per ticket.

 Because our goal is to bring these experiences to as many young people as we can, and to bring them as close as possible to classical music and to the BFO’s diverse educational programme by engaging them in dialogue, our hope is to make this encounter with music memorable, and not just for our partner schools.

 Our partner schools for the 2018-2019 academic year: